plotly/plotly.js/CONTRIBUTING.md

   script is run automatically on `npm install`.
 - `npm run watch`: starts a watchify file watcher just like the test dashboard but without booting up a server.
-- `npm run lint`: runs jshint on all source files

 ### Testing